 The Company Secretary ensures there is a good flow of information to the Board and its Committees and between the Executive Committee and the Non-Executive Directors; he facilitates all Director inductions and advises the Board on corporate governance and keeps the Board up-to-date on all legal, regulatory and other developments.

 The Board has established the four Committees to assist in the discharging of its responsibilities:

 Each region also has its own Management Committee.

-The 2012 evaluation of the Board and its Committees was conducted with external assistance in accordance with the Code.
-The process adopted for and general conclusions of these evaluations are reported on page 54 of our Annual Report and Financial Statements 2012.
+The 2013 evaluation of the Board and its Committees was conducted with external assistance in accordance with the Code.
+The process adopted for and general conclusions of these evaluations are reported on page 65 of our Annual Report and Form 20-F 2013 (PDF 6.83Mb).